lsuxrstudio/xrstudioguides/template-migration/README.md

 ##### `Step 4.`\|`BTS`|:small_blue_diamond: :small_blue_diamond: :small_blue_diamond: :small_blue_diamond:

-Now open the new project you made (ie MyProject-XRStudio) this should now include the LSUBaseTemplate "Test" Level.
+Now open the new project you made (ie MyProject-XRStudio) this should include the LSUBaseTemplate "Test" Level.
 Select nDisplay component in your outliner then rt. click > copy.
 Now go into your level and rt. click > paste it into your outliner.

 ---